-Compensation for interns is not the responsibility of the Department of Mass Communication and Theatre or the University of Central Arkansas.
+Compensation for interns is not the responsibility of the Department of Department of Film, Theatre and Creative Writing or the University of Central Arkansas.
 Internships that include a student stipend (paid internships) are acceptable if approved by the Internship committee during the application process.